 There also won’t be a natural flow to the reader’s eye so he won’t know what the offer is about.

 Instead of starting from scratch, take inspiration on different landing pages and try to analyze the patterns in the ones you like.
-You can then choose some elements of different ones to implementing them in your own way for a winning formula.
+You can then choose some elements of different ones to implement them in your own way for a winning formula.

 No matter how funky your brand is, a landing page cannot contain too many bright colours for 1 reason: the CTA.
 You must always make sure that your CTA colour is the one that stands out the most as you want your visitors’ eyes to be drawn to it.
 Confusing the reader will only lessen your conversions as he won’t be sure where to look at.